About The Denounced

 Is The Denounced about Religion?

 No. In some ways, I think that would have been an easier story to write, but it wasn’t something I wanted to do.
 The world of The Denounced looks at a spiritual sense of something bigger than yourself vs. being insular and inward looking with no concept of a greater force beyond who you are.
 Or maybe put another way, evaluating the world for yourself vs. taking what you are first told as the only option.
-Life has so many mysteries and different avenues to explore, many we don’t even think about or even care to look into.

 Why is Ned’s journey so tough?